-- 4.3.1 The school's careers programme will be tailored to individual needs and raise the aspirations of all pupils. - 4.3.2 The school will consciously work to ensure that all pupil regardless of gender, background and diversity group including those with special educational needs and disabilities will consider the widest possible range of careers. - 4.3.3 Comprehensive and accurate records will be kept by the school to support the career and enterprise development of pupils to ensure an effective means of maintaining consistent advice and helping pupils, parents/carers, and advisers to keep track of agreed actions and next steps.
-It can also help pupil to showcase their skills to employers. - 4.3.4 The school will assess their success in supporting pupils to take up education or training which offers good long-term prospects through: - $\circ~$ Collection and analysis of destination data from the school and Department for Education. - Building and maintaining alumni networks with employers and further/higher education providers. - 4.3.5 The school will collect and maintain data for each pupil for at least three years after they leave school or from the end of key stage 4, whichever is the earlier. - 4.3.6 Pupil's destination information will be published on the school's website to allow parents/carers and others to see where pupils progress to.
+- 5.3.1 The school's careers programme will be tailored to individual needs and raise the aspirations of all pupils. - 5.3.2 The school will consciously work to ensure that all pupil regardless of gender, background and diversity group including those with special educational needs and disabilities will consider the widest possible range of careers. - 5.3.3 Comprehensive and accurate records will be kept by the school to support the career and enterprise development of pupils to ensure an effective means of maintaining consistent advice and helping pupils, parents/carers, and advisers to keep track of agreed actions and next steps.
+It can also help pupil to showcase their skills to employers. - 5.3.4 The school will assess their success in supporting pupils to take up education or training which offers good long-term prospects through: - Collection and analysis of destination data from the school and Department for Education - Building and maintaining alumni networks with employers and further/higher education providers - 5.3.5 The school will collect and maintain data for each pupil for at least three years after they leave school or from the end of key stage 4, whichever is the earlier. - 5.3.6 Schools should also publish the percentage of pupils that enter the English Baccalaureate (EBacc) staying in education or going into employment after key stage 4 (pupil destinations).

-Targeted support for vulnerable and disadvantaged pupil
+5.4 Targeted support for vulnerable and disadvantaged pupil

-- 4.3.7 The Local authority has a range of duties to support pupil to participate in education or training which are set out in statutory guidance on the participation of pupil. - 4.3.8 The school will work in partnership with their Local authority to ensure that 16- and 17-yearolds have agreed post-16 plans and have received an offer of a suitable place in post-16 education or training under the 'September Guarantee', and that they are assisted to take up a place. - 4.3.9 The school will work with the Local authority, particularly children's social care, to identify pupil who need targeted support or who are at risk of not participating post-16.
-This includes: - Pupils with particular vulnerabilities or who are receiving support to safeguard them and promote their welfare, such as Children in Need (including those who are on child protection plans or who are looked after). - Pupils with additional needs, such as special educational needs and disabilities. - Pupils who may leave care between the ages of 16 and 18. - 4.3.10 The School will need to agree how these pupils can be referred for support drawn from a range of education and training support services available locally.
+5.4.1 The Local authority has a range of duties to support pupil to participate in education or training which are set out in statutory guidance on the participation of pupil.

+- 5.4.2 The school will work in partnership with their Local authority to ensure that 16- and 17-yearolds have agreed post-16 plans and have received an offer of a suitable place in post-16 education or training under the 'September Guarantee', and that they are assisted to take up a place. - 5.4.3 The school will work with the Local authority, particularly children's social care, to identify pupil who need targeted support or who are at risk of not participating post-16.
+This includes: - Pupils with particular vulnerabilities or who are receiving support to safeguard them and promote their welfare, such as Children in Need (including those who are on child protection plans or who are looked after) - Pupils with additional needs, such as special educational needs and disabilities - Pupils who may leave care between the ages of 16 and 18 - 5.4.4 The School will need to agree how these pupils can be referred for support drawn from a range of education and training support services available locally.
 This may require multi-agency working with other professionals involved in supporting the young person, such as social workers.

-Pupils in Alternative Provision & Pupil Referral Units
+5.5 Pupils in Alternative Provision & Pupil Referral Units